fwydmutton/linux-terminal-setup/README.md

   ```
   ~/.bashrc

-`
-  to save the bashrc file's source
+- To save the bashrc file's source

 ## Installing Fastfetch
 On Fedora or Nobara: